CodeCrew-CodeSchool/SideQuests/src/docs/Blog/Staff/Dili/2-HTML.md

 # HTML

 HTML is the hypertext markup language.
-It is use to define the structure of a webpage
+It is used to define the structure of a webpage

-Like a mountain pass
+Like a mountain pass,

-HTML gives structure,
+HTML has structure

 to many websites